Peharge/MAVIS-old/using-mavis-4-en.md

           █╔╝
           ╚╝

-A warm welcome, julia, to MAVIS (MAth Visual Intelligent System) - the most powerful calculator in the world!
+A warm welcome, User, to MAVIS (MAth Visual Intelligent System) - the most powerful calculator in the world!
 Developed by Peharge and JK (Peharge Projects 2025) Thank you so much for using MAVIS.
 We truly appreciate your support ❤️